b3nj4m/hubot/docs/adapters/shell.md

 ## Getting Started

-To use the shell adapter you can simply omit the `-a` option when running brobbot as it will use the shell adapter by default.
+To use the shell adapter you can simply omit the `-a` option when invoking your brobbot as it will use the shell adapter by default.

-    % bin/brobbot
+    % ./index.sh

 ## Configuring